-The Non-bank Deposit Takers Act 2013 (the NBDT Act) comes into force on 1 May 2014.
-From this date, all Non-bank Deposit Takers (NBDTs) will need to be licensed.
-A one-year transition period will enable existing NBDTs to meet the new licensing rules.
+The Non-bank Deposit Takers Act 2013 (the NBDT Act) came into force on 1 May 2014.
+From that date, all Non-bank Deposit Takers (NBDTs) are required to have a licence if they undertake the business of deposit-taking.

-As part of the licensing process, the Reserve Bank will assess an applicant's ability to comply with the requirements of the NBDT Act.
+When processing the application for a licence, the Reserve Bank will assess an applicant's ability to comply with the requirements of the NBDT Act on an ongoing basis.
 The Bank will also assess the suitability of directors and senior officers of the applicant.

 NBDTs wishing to obtain a licence must apply to the Reserve Bank.
 They will need to complete an application form and provide specific information.
 All directors and senior officers of the applicant will need to provide a suitability notice.
 Application forms, templates and guidance materials are provided below.

 NBDT licence applicants will need to submit an NBDT licence application form to the Bank and a suitability notice for each director and senior officer, or proposed director and senior officer, of the applicant.
 The applicant will also need to provide financial information and, in certain circumstances, information about its corporate and individual controllers.

 Corporate and individual controllers are those with “influence” over the NBDT, being persons with a direct or indirect ownership stake of al least 25% in the NBDT and persons who can appoint 25% or more of the NBDT’s board.

 The following guidance explains more about the licence application process and the information required.
 These should be read before the applicant begins to develop its application:

 - Guidelines for Non-bank Deposit Taker Licence applicants (PDF 116KB)